Phala-Network/rfcs/pink-sidevm/pink-sidevm.md

 ![image-20211215135838950](assets/image-20211215113343926.png)

-Pseduo code for pushing a command to the Side VM:
+Pseduocode of pushing a command to the Side VM:

 ```Rust
 #[ink::contract]